isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     int a[100];
     read(a);        // better: let the compiler figure out the number of elements

-**Alternative formulation**: Don't postpone to run time what can be done well at compile time.
+**Alternative formulation**: Don’t postpone to run time what can be done well at compile time.

 ##### Enforcement